Dyenaa Diaw: Fashion, Travels, and Peulh Vagabond

 There isn't a woman, but rather THE woman present in each one of us, wanting to open up to the world, take charge, and claim her individuality.
 This is Peulh Vagabond's ethos.
 Peulh, a french word referring to the Fulani tribe or otherwise called Fula or Fulbè, an ethnic group in the Sahel and West Africa.
 Vagabond, a fun quest for untold stories.
 Peulh Vagabond is a Parisian fashion label consistently surprising the world since 2014 with a romantic dance between avant-gardist structures and traditional textiles, calling for the discovery of one another.
-Each collection is inspired by a travel, the people, and their story.
-Dyenaa Diaw, the creator behind the brand, is a young French woman born to Senegalese parents, whose passion for travels, quest, and culture was sparkled succeeding a personal turmoil.
+Each collection is inspired by a travel, the people, and their stories.
+Dyenaa Diaw, the creator behind the brand, is a young French woman born to Senegalese parents, whose passion for travels and culture was sparkled succeeding a personal turmoil.
 A single mother of two, her story is one to inspire many.

 FATIMA: What event led to the birth of Peulh Vagabond?

 Dyenaa: Peulh Vagabond was born from my passion for clothing.
 I earned a degree in Fashion Design and Merchandising, and although I didn't work in the field immediately after my studies, I've always had a particular attraction to fashion.
 It is a part of me.
 I love envisioning, drawing, and conceptualizing.
 I did lack the courage to undertake my passion.
 It isn't easy to leave a stable job to start an entrepreneurial adventure, but I have no regrets.
 And if I were to do it over again, I would run with it without hesitation and less concerns knowing the journey isn't an easy one.

 FATIMA: You were born and raised in the 18th arroundissement of Paris to second generation Senegalese immigrants.
 Were there any cultural gaps and expectations that impacted your creative freedom?
 If, so tell us more.